Privacy Policy

 9.1 Connected-account OAuth providers

 When you link an external account, that provider receives an authentication request from us and returns identifiers and tokens.
-The supported providers are Steam, Discord, Google, YouTube, and Twitch.
+The supported providers are Steam, Discord, Google, YouTube, Twitch, and Patreon (when linking is enabled).
 We send these providers nothing about you beyond what each OAuth flow requires; they each have their own privacy policy and you should read it before connecting.

 9.2 Steam first-party login